35% of your grade is based on your Wikipedia entry writing.

 ♦ Contact the librarian with expertise in your research area.

-♦ Talk with a librarian during scheduled reference hours.
+♦ Talk with a librarian during drop-in reference hours.

 ♦ Discover resources and tools to aid your research in subject research guides.

 Wikipedia Groups & Librarians

 Tip - You should record the results of your research in your Wikipedia Sandbox.
 Here are two useful formatting links:

-I'm the Instruction Services Manager and E-Learning librarian at the Claremont Colleges Library: contact me to discuss customized research instruction, educational technology, and more.
+I'm the Director of Research, Teaching, & Learning Services at the Claremont Colleges Library: contact me to discuss information literacy instruction, educational technology, research support, and more.